 The scar tissue is called cording or banding or axillary web syndrome.
 It can feel something like a guitar string.
 It can extend down the arm past the elbow, possibly as far as the wrist or thumb.

 Cording is harmless but can be painful and can limit your arm movement.
 Massaging the area regularly can help.
 Tell your breast care nurse if you develop cording.
 They can refer you to a physiotherapist.
 They can show you how to massage the area and teach you stretching exercises.
 It usually gets better within a few months.
-Other things that can help include moist heat and anti inflammatory painkillers.
+Taking anti inflammatory painkillers may also help.
+Speak to your nurse or doctor about taking these.

 It is important to massage the scar area to keep the skin as supple as possible.
 This can be done with a gentle moisturiser.
 If you are having radiotherapy, check with your specialist which moisturiser is suitable.